ibm-cloud-docs/apiconnect/tutorials/tut_create_api_node.md

 This tutorial guides you through creating an API in Node.js using the LoopBack framework.
 The tutorial describes how to:
 1. Create a new LoopBack project.
-2. Add a new data source and model to a LoopBack project using the API Designer in the {{site.data.keyword.apiconnect_short}} toolkit.
+2. Add a new data source and model to a LoopBack project using the API Designer in the {{site.data.keyword.apiconnect_full}} toolkit.
 3. Test your API endpoints using the API Designer Explore tool.

 ---